Center for Hellenic Studies

 Priene provides the researcher with an unusually clear and complete picture of life in an ancient Greek city of the late Classical and Hellenistic period.
 This study presents for the first time a comprehensive look at the architecture of the city, combining material from both the first excavation of 1894 and more recent work at the site.
 It is lavishly illustrated with specially redrawn architectural plans and reconstructions.

-The interest in the performance of ancient Greek poetry has grown dramatically in recent years.
-But the competitive dimension of Greek poetic performances, while usually assumed, has rarely been directly addressed.
 This study provides for the first time an in-depth examination of a central mode of Greek poetic competition—capping, which occurs when speakers or singers respond to one another in small numbers of verses, single verses, or between verse units themselves.

 In Greek thought, barbaroi are utterers of unintelligible or inarticulate sounds.
 What importance does the text of Herodotus’s Histories attribute to language as a criterion of ethnic identity?
 The answer to this question illuminates the empirical foundations of Herodotus’s pluralistic worldview.